adnou10/ScrapNews/README.md

  - python 3.7 as the programming language
  - Flask as web developpement framework
  - beautifulsoup4 for the scrap
+ - Redis an RQ to do background job

 ### Issues:
 ---------------